Overview

 Curating the Perfect Menu

-You might find that certain dishes are not as popular as others, and it wouldn’t make sense to stock up on the ingredients for dishes that are less popular on the off chance that someone does end up ordering it.
+You might find that certain dishes are not as popular as others, and it wouldn’t make sense to stock up on the ingredients for dishes that are less popular on the off chance that someone does end up ordering them.
 This would just end up being a waste of money.
-So, it makes more sense to take it off the menu entirely so you can focus your energy and finances on the dishes that are more popular.
+So, it makes more sense to take it off the menu entirely so you can focus your energy and finances on the more popular dishes.
+Thinking about when to introduce, adapt or remove dishes is very similar to managing the lifecycle of the products you offer, and treating your menu in this way can make your restaurant more sustainable.

 Hiring the Right People

-When looking to hire staff for your restaurant, your gut might be to pick applicants with more experience in the food and service industries, however, it could easily be argued that personality is a more important factor.
+When looking to hire staff for your restaurant, your gut might be to pick applicants with more experience in the food and service industries; however, it could easily be argued that personality is a more critical factor.
 While you can train a new hire on taking orders and waiting tables, you can’t train someone to be more charming.
-Think of it like this, would you be more put off by your visit to a restaurant if your server brought you the wrong drink or if they were rude and inattentive throughout your meal?
-The concept of ‘personality hires’ is becoming much more important to businesses as they realize the impact that customer service has on a guest’s overall experience.
-You want the people who come to your restaurant to feel welcome the entire time they’re in your establishment, so it’s important that you find the right staff to ensure this.
+Think of it like this: would you be more put off by your visit to a restaurant if your server brought you the wrong drink, or if they were rude and inattentive throughout your meal?
+The concept of ‘personality hires’ is becoming much more critical to businesses.
+They realise the impact that customer service has on a guest’s overall experience.
+You want the people who come to your restaurant to feel welcome the entire time they’re in your establishment.
+So you must find the right staff to ensure this.